cliffordlab/cliffordlab.github.io/ethics.md

 delete any exaggerations, so please be truthful and balanced (but not modest) and it’ll save us all time.
-I’ll note my cultural bias (to under- rather than over-state) so the reader knows how to normalise your reference against the other ludicrous ‘future world leader’ references they receive).
+I’ll note my cultural bias (to under- rather than over-state) so the reader knows how to normalise your reference against the other hyperbolic ‘future world leader’ references they receive).

 Please note that you must waive your right to access the reference I write for you.
 (Most referees will require this, so I suggest you do this for all of your referees.)
-I’m not willing to spend time haggling over the nuances of a reference.
+I’m not able to spend time haggling over the nuances of a reference.
 I will most likely have already discussed it with you in detail if you took the initiative to provide me a draft.
 I am likely to tell you before hand if the reference will be